heimy2000/CMAT/README.md

 - **Comprehensive Data Release**: Both Development and Test datasets have been fully released, providing ample material for rigorous testing and benchmarking.
 Moreover, the introduction of a memory mechanism aims to significantly boost the agent's performance across diverse tasks.
 This upgrade allows agents to remember and leverage past interactions, enabling more effective handling of sequential and complex challenges.

-# Memory-agentBench: Evaluating LLMs as Agents
+# CMAT: Evaluating LLMs as Agents

-**Memory-agentBench** is the first benchmark designed to evaluate **LLM-as-Agent** across a diverse spectrum of different environments.
-It encompasses 8 distinct environments to provide a more comprehensive evaluation of the LLMs' ability to operate as autonomous agents in various scenarios.
+The testing environment of CMAT encompasses 8 distinct environments to provide a more comprehensive evaluation of the LLMs' ability to operate as autonomous agents in various scenarios.
 These environments include 5 freshly created domains, namely

 -   Operating System (OS)
 -   Database (DB)